Educational Measurement in the Norwegian Context

 About the project

 This is an evolving portfolio of research relating to assessment in the context of Norwegian primary and secondary school.
-The portfolio will be built up gradually over the next years, first with two PhD-positions from the autumn 2017.
-Over the next years we will also seek external funding for specific sub-projects
+The portfolio will be built up gradually over the next years.
+In 2017 the first two PhDs were employed with specific sub-projects.
+Over the next years our ambition is to seek external funding for other sub-projects.

 There are a number of completed or ongoing research activities where assessment in Norway is the object.
 However, with the exception of research in the field of special needs education, research framed within the field of educational measurement is scarce or non-existent.
 The overarching aim of the project is to contribute with research targeting a range of the system-wide assessments used to measure students’ knowledge, skills or competencies in Norwegian schools.

 The Norwegian assessment system is based on a long tradition with two main components: teacher-made tests throughout the year and end-of-term centrally administered exams (secondary school).
-In addition, during the last decade other forms of centrally developed and administered tests have been established with the purpose of monitoring the quality of the educational system at all levels.
+In addition, during the last decade other forms of centrally developed and administered tests have been established with the purpose of monitoring the quality of the educational system at all levels (national assessments in grades 5 and 8 of basic skills in reading, numeracy and EFL).

 - Modelling the change of institutions over time and how such changes affect achievement